 The following terminology sets a foundation for discussing these principles.
 These terms explain the framework within which all work to create or review a digital financial report is performed.
 This terminology was first introduced by the Financial Report Semantics and Dynamics Theory which derived these terms.
-This terminology is intended to have very precise definitions in order to enable precise communication:
+This terminology is intended to have very precise definitions in order to enable precise communication.
+The following is a brief summary of these important terms:

-- Financial report: Report which communicates financial and nonfinancial information to users of that report.
+- Financial report: Report which communicates financial and nonfinancial information about an economic or accounting entity to users of that report.
 Financial reports contain facts, characteristics which describe those facts, parenthetical explanations of facts, relations between facts. - Report component: A report component is a set of facts which go together (tend to be cohesive and share a certain common nature) for some specific purpose within a financial report.
-For example, a "balance sheet" is a component.
-The "Maturities of long-term debt" disclosure is a component. - Fact: A fact is reported.
-A fact defines a single, observable, reportable piece of information contained within a financial report, or fact value, contextualized for unambiguous interpretation or analysis by one or more distinguishing characteristics. - Characteristic: A characteristic describes a fact.
-A characteristic or distinguishing aspect provides information necessary to describe a fact or distinguish one fact from another fact.
-A fact may have one or many distinguishing characteristics. - Parenthetical explanation: Facts may have parenthetical explanations which provide additional descriptive information about the fact. - Relation: A relation is some interaction between the pieces which make up a financial report.
-Report components can be related to other report components.
-Reported facts can be related to other reported facts.
-Characteristics can be related to other characteristics.
-Business rules are a type of relation which describes computation type and logic-based relations.
+For example, a "balance sheet" is a report component.
+The "Maturities of long-term debt" disclosure is a report component. - Fact: A fact is reported.
+A fact defines a single, observable, reportable piece of information contained within a financial report, or fact value, contextualized for unambiguous interpretation or analysis by one or more distinguishing characteristics.
+A fact value is one property of a fact, every fact has exactly one fact value.
+The set of characteristics of a fact is a property of the fact.
+For example, Cash and cash equivalents of 100,000 for the consolidated entity for the current balance sheet date of December 31, 2014 which is reported in US Dollars is a fact.